The Interior of an Atelier of a Woman Painter (Lemoine)

-The Interior of an Atelier of a Woman Painter is a 1789 painting by Marie-Victoire Lemoine.
-It is in the collection of the Metropolitan Museum of Art.
+The Interior of an Atelier of a Woman Painter is an oil-on-canvas painting created in 1789 by the French artist Marie-Victoire Lemoine.
+It is in the collection of the Metropolitan Museum of Art, in New York.

-The work is a tribute to Louise Élisabeth Vigée Le Brun.
+The work was believe to be a tribute to the painter Élisabeth Vigée Le Brun.
+However, later interpretation is that the subject is Marie-Victoire herself with her sister Marie-Élisabeth Gabiou.